Student debt v. apprenticeship: which is better financially?

 Will an apprenticeship get me as far as a graduate?

 However, not all programmes aimed at 18-year-old school leavers are designed to put you on a par with graduates, and often opportunities that don't require A levels/Highers won't be designed to do so.
 In these cases you might find that in the long term you earn less than those with a degree.
-For example, apprenticeships in law aren’t currently designed to allow you to qualify as a solicitor or barrister, which are the highest level roles with salaries to match.

 - Investigate the qualifications you need for career areas that interest you